MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/what’s-new-application-changes-for-microsoft-dynamics-nav.md

  The results of this first item tracking task identify which racing frames were defective and which vendor supplied them.
 Afterward, but in the same overall tracking process, the quality controller must find all the sold racing bikes that contain racing frames from the faulty lot so that those orders can be stopped or recalled.
 Lastly, the quality controller must find any open documents where the faulty lot is used so that no additional transactions are made.

- The first two defects\-management tasks are performed in the **Item Tracing** window.
+ The first two defects-management tasks are performed in the **Item Tracing** window.
 The last task is performed in the **Navigate** window in integration with the **Item Tracing** window.

 ## Prepare Sample Data
  You must create the following new items:

--   2000, Racing Frame: lot\-specific tracking, component of 1002
+-   2000, Racing Frame: lot-specific tracking, component of 1002

--   1002, Racing Bike: serial number\-specific tracking
+-   1002, Racing Bike: serial number-specific tracking

  Then you must create various purchase, production, and sales transactions with the two items.